alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 Therefore, all transactions accessed through service.gov.uk domains (including APIs) MUST only be accessible through secure connections.
 For web-based services this means HTTPS only (often referred to by the acronyms TLS or SSL, which both refer to the protocol underpinning these secure connections).
 Services MUST NOT accept HTTP connections under any circumstances.

-Once a service owner has verified that their HTTPS setup is working fine they SHOULD enable [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) on the production domains (www, admin and assets).
+Once a service manager has verified that their HTTPS setup is working fine they SHOULD enable [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) on the production domains (www, admin and assets).
 We will provide templates for HSTS headers in due course, but when you first enable HSTS we recommend setting a fairly short TTL (ie a few hours) just in case you make a configuration error.
-This can be increased to 1 year once the service owner is confident that HSTS is configured correctly.
+This can be increased to 1 year once the service manager is confident that HSTS is configured correctly.

 ## Robots.txt and root-level redirections